CURE FAQs: Frequently Asked Questions

 The proper response to a positive screening/asymptomatic coronary artery calcium score should be to identify the root causes of arterial disease and eliminate them.
 This is what we do at the CureCenter.

 If you have no history of heart attack, stroke, TIA, stent, bypass or other evidence of arterial disease, we suggest first getting a carotid ultrasound to screen for plaque as the first step.
-You can do this by scheduling your 15-minute CureScreen.
+You can do this by scheduling your 15-minute Discover Scan.

-If you’re unsure what to do next, request a no cost/no obligation Discovery Call today.
+If you’re unsure what to do next, request a no cost/no obligation Discover Zoom today.

 Read More

-Don’t let the cardiologist or coroner be the first to tell you about your disease.
+Don’t delay!
+Don’t wait for the cardiologist or coroner to reveal your disease.

 I once met with a man in his 60’s who I cared for years ago.
 He was interested in reconnecting because his current physician had retired.
 After speaking with him, I offered to develop a custom CurePlan.
 He declined…